abenevaut/docker-kata/009-create-node-app-security/README.md

 ## Exercise

-execute container as node user
+Execute container as Node user.
+You do not need to use multi-stage builds, but you can use it if you want.

 <details>
   <summary>Solution</summary>